Trip Facts

 Meals: Breakfast, Lunch, Dinner

-Start your day early with a pre-dawn hike to Poon Hill (3,210 m / 10,531 ft).
-From this vantage point, witness a breathtaking sunrise over the Himalayas, with panoramic views of Gangapurna, Annapurna South, Machhapuchhre (Fishtail), and Dhaulagiri.
-The golden sunlight illuminating the snow-capped peaks is a photographer’s dream and a truly unforgettable Himalayan experience.
+You start your day early with a pre-dawn hike to Poon Hill (3,210 m / 10,531 ft).
+From the viewpoint, you witness a stunning sunrise over the Himalayas, with sweeping views of Gangapurna, Annapurna South, Machhapuchhre (Fishtail), and Dhaulagiri.
+The golden light touching the snow-covered peaks creates a truly unforgettable Himalayan scene.

-After soaking in the spectacular views, return to Ghorepani for a hearty breakfast.
-Continue along a varied trail featuring uphill, downhill, and level sections, surrounded by blooming rhododendrons in spring.
-From Deurali, trek 45 minutes to Mulde Peak Ridge, enjoying sweeping vistas of the Annapurna and Dhaulagiri ranges.
-Descend to Dobato for the night, immersed in the serene Himalayan landscape.
+After enjoying the views, you return to Ghorepani for a hearty breakfast.
+You then continue along a varied trail with uphill, downhill, and level sections, surrounded by blooming rhododendrons in spring.
+From Deurali, you trek for about 45 minutes to Mulde Peak Ridge, where you take in wide Himalayan panoramas of the Annapurna and Dhaulagiri ranges.
+You then descend to Dobato for the night, surrounded by the peaceful mountain landscape.

-(Optional: For an extra sunrise experience, you can hike to Mulde View Point the following morning.)
+(Optional: You can also hike to Mulde View Point the following morning for an additional sunrise experience.)

 Day 06: Trek to Ghandruk